 John is a lifelong Wrangellite with an Alaska Native (Tlingit) Heritage he enjoys sharing with our guests.
 He has fished commercially, served in the U.S. Coast Guard, and sailed as a mate on ocean tugboats.
 One of his joys is paddling on extended wilderness river canoe trips.
 John considers it a privilege to have had a career as a classroom teacher in Wrangell.
 He says many of his guiding skills come from that experience (especially all those years with kindergarteners).
 John believes life in a small community offers some comfort in seeing familiar faces on a daily basis and that Alaska Vistas brings the world to us in the form of new faces and new friends.
 Gunalcheesh (thank you).

-Liana was born in Billings, Montana and has lived in Alaska for eight years with her family of six (soon to be seven!).
+Liana was born in Billings, Montana and has lived in Alaska for eight years with her family of seven.
 She is a junior at Wrangell High School and has exceled in both sports and academics.
 She is in the National Honors Society as well as student government and won several sports titles in 2019, including 1st in state wrestling (leading to a national ranking), 5th in state cross country, and 1st in basketball regionals.
 Besides wrestling, Liana loves spending time with her family, hunting, fishing, camping, and traveling.
 She is a hard worker in every aspect of life.

 Jack grew up in the interior of Alaska and has lived all over the state, ending up in Southeast Alaska to teach middle school and high school after attending college in Idaho and Montana.
 Jack has fun guiding for Alaska Vistas because he can get outside, meet interesting people from all over, and share what he knows about the history of the region and his home state.
 Jack enjoys spending time with his family, hunting, fishing, coaching wrestling, traveling, and learning about history.